Class of 2006

 Why did you major in Film and Media Studies?

-I've always loved movies and television, and I knew I wanted to pursue a Liberal Arts/Humanities degree.
-When I learned that film studies was an option as a major, I thought that I'd be better suited for it than English or History.
+I've always loved movies and television, and I knew I wanted to pursue a liberal arts and humanities degree.
+When I learned that film and Media studies was an option as a major, I thought that I'd be better suited for it than English or History.

 What was your first film and media job after graduation, and how did that job set you on a path to your current career?

 I moved to New York City for one year after graduation, and I worked as an intern at the Flaherty Film Seminar, which I still help out with in the summers.
-The connections I made through Flaherty (and Orphans, too) -- as well as my later internship at the USC Newsfilm library (while I was in Library School) led to my boss, Russ Suniewick, hearing about me and giving me a call when he was looking to fill a position.
+The connections I made through Flaherty and the Orphan Film Symposium -- as well as my later internship at the of SC Newsfilm library (when I was working on my MLIS degree, Masters in Library and Information Science) led to my boss, Russ Suniewick, hearing about me and giving me a call when he was looking to fill a position.
+I spent 9 years working at Colorlab.
 I spent 9 years working at Colorlab, doing hands on film preservation, restoration, and printing.
-I was interested in working in this field from the Library side of things, so I was excited to see this position posted.
+I was interested in working in this field from the library side of things, so I was excited to see this position posted at MIRC.

 Do you have any advice for Film and Media Studies majors at USC?